Local Expert Guest

 Once the announcer starts ramping up, you know you’ve got a little time before the game and it’s time to get your food order in.
 The Jumbo Shrimp’s concessions offer a culinary smorgasbord of delights ranging from classic to new.
 I love the mac & cheese bites with something classic, like an all-beef hotdog loaded with relish, jalapeno, ketchup, and mustard.
 You’re also welcome to channel your inner fan by ordering some fried jumbo shrimp (boom-boom or torpedo style).
 I find that nothing quite washes that all down like a cheap, cold American beer.
 If the sound of that really piques your interest, be sure to hit the game on Thursdays when Budweiser is $2!

 Once you’ve had your fill of nacho cheese and deep-fried everything, head down to left field for a cocktail at the Tiki Terrace.
 Not only are the drinks strong and fruity, but this bar has some of the best seats in the house!
 Spirits are always high here and it’s a great place to root the Jumbo Shrimps with as much enthusiasm as you can muster.

 Hold the bathroom break (unless those $2 beers have suddenly decided to run to home plate).
 Between Innings is when things get weird and it’s definitely a highlight of the evening!
-Whether it’s a Florida Man lookalike contest, office chair Olympics, t-shirt giveaways or eating competitions – halftime never fails to be hilarious and keep the energy flowing for the second half.
+Whether it’s a World’s Largest Ball Pit or Dive Bar Night – halftime never fails to be hilarious and keep the energy flowing for the second half.